0xKourama/Elbanna-NP-Notes/AD-Testing/Shadow-Credentials.md

 ```

 ## (Optional) Step #6: Removing the msDS-KeyCredentialLink
-you will need the device GUID for this stem --> it's provided in the output of the command in step #1
+you will need the device GUID for this step --> it's provided in the output of the command in step #1

 ### Command
 ```bash